semaphoreci/docs/docs/ci-cd-environment/custom-ci-cd-environment-with-docker.md

 Note: *The example image `semaphoreci/ruby.2.6` is part of the pre-built Docker images optimized for Semaphore CI/CD jobs.*

+!!! info "Docker Hub rate limits"
+    Please note that due to the introduction of the [rate limits](https://docs.docker.com/docker-hub/download-rate-limit/) on Docker Hub for your convenience any compose style pull from `semaphoreci` Docker Hub repository will automatically redirected to [Semaphore registry](/ci-cd-environment/semaphore-registry-images/).
+This means that you will not have to [authenticate](/ci-cd-environment/docker-authentication/) in order to pull such images.

 ## Using multiple Docker containers